Balanced rectangles over Sturmian words and minimal discrepancy intervals: Full characterisation via Ostrowski representations

 with $b_N \neq 0$, $0 \leq b_k \leq a_{k+1}$ for $k \geq 1$ and $0 \leq b_0 \leq a_1 - 1$, and the additional rule that $b_{k-1} = 0$ whenever $b_{k} = a_{k+1}$.
 For more properties of the Ostrowski representation, see Section~\ref{sec:Ostr}.
 In the rest of the paper, if we write an expression of the shape $n = \sum_{k = L}^N b_k q_k$, we always imply that it is a valid Ostrowski representation with respect to $\alpha$, but we do not necessarily assume $b_L,b_N>0$.

-Now we state our characterisation of balanced $m\times n$ rectangles in terms of the Ostrowski representations of $m,n$.
-Since the infinite Hankel matrix $A = (a_{i,j})_{i\geq 0, j\geq 0}$ is symmetric, the balance problem for rectangles is symmetric, and from now on we assume $m\leq n$.
-Moreover, we can assume $m\geq 2$ because for $m=1$ the rectangles are just the factors of the one-dimensional word, which are of course balanced.
-It turns out that there are essentially only two situations when the rectangles with $2\leq m \leq n$ are balanced: \begin{itemize} \item The integer $m$ only has small digits, and $n$ only has large digits in its Ostrowski representation.
+Now we state our characterisation of balanced $m\times n$ rectangles of a Sturmian word with slope $\alpha$ in terms of the Ostrowski representations of $m,n$.
+Since the infinite Hankel matrix $A = (a_{k, \ell})_{k\geq 1, \ell\geq 0}$ is symmetric, the balance problem for rectangles is symmetric, and from now on we assume $m\leq n$.
+Moreover, we can assume $m\geq 2$ because for $m=1$ the rectangles are just the factors of the $1$-dimensional Sturmian word, which are of course balanced.
+It turns out that there are essentially only two situations when the rectangles with $2\leq m \leq n$ are balanced: \begin{itemize} \item The integer $m$ only has small digits, and $n$ only has large digits in its Ostrowski representation with respect to $\alpha$.
 In the edge case, where $m$ and $n$ share exactly one digit, there are some extra conditions. \item The integer $m$ is either the denominator of a convergent or of a semi-convergent.
 (A semi-convergent is a number of the shape $(p_{k-1} + a p_{k})/(q_{k-1} + a q_{k})$ with $1 \leq a \leq a_{k+1}-1$.)
 Moreover, parity restrictions on the corresponding digits in $n$ apply. \end{itemize}

 \begin{thm} Let $\alpha\in (0,1)$ be irrational and $2 \leq m \leq n$.
-Then the $m\times n$ rectangles of the Sturmian words with slope $\alpha$ are balanced if and only if the Ostrowski representations of $m,n$ with respect to $\alpha$ are of at least one of the following four shapes:
+Then the $m\times n$ rectangles of the Sturmian words with slope $\alpha$ are balanced if and only if the Ostrowski representations of $m,n$ with respect to $\alpha$ are of at least one of the following four shapes.

-They have ``split representations'' in the following sense: \begin{enumerate}[label = (\roman*)] \item $m = \sum_{k = 0}^M b_k q_k$ and $n = \sum_{\ell = M+1}^N b_\ell q_\ell$; \item $m = \sum_{k = 0}^M b_k q_k$ with $b_M \neq 0$, and $n = q_M + \sum_{k = M + 1 + 2t}^N b_k q_k$ with $t\geq 0$ and $b_{M+1+2t} \neq 0$. \end{enumerate}
+They have ``split representations'' in the following sense: \begin{enumerate}[label = (\roman*)] \item $m = \sum_{k = 0}^M b_k q_k$ and $n = \sum_{k = M+1}^N b_k q_k$; \item $m = \sum_{k = 0}^M b_k q_k$ with $b_M \neq 0$, and $n = q_M + \sum_{k = M + 1 + 2t}^N b_k q_k$ with $t\geq 0$ and $b_{M+1+2t} \neq 0$. \end{enumerate}

-The smaller number $m$ is the denominator of a (semi-)convergent, and we have certain parity restrictions on the large digits in $n$: \begin{enumerate}[label = (\roman*)] \item $m = q_M$ and $n = \sum_{\ell = 0}^{M-1} b_\ell q_\ell + \sum_{\ell = M+2t}^{N} b_\ell q_\ell$ with $t\geq 0$ and $b_{M+2t}\neq 0$; \item $m = q_{M-1} + a q_{M} $ with $1 \leq a < a_{M+1}$ and $n = \sum_{k = 0}^{M-1} b_\ell q_\ell + \sum_{k = M+1+2t}^{N} b_k q_k$ with $t\geq 0$ and $b_{M+1+2t}\neq 0$. \end{enumerate} \end{thm}
+The smaller number $m$ is the denominator of a (semi-)convergent, and we have certain parity restrictions on the large digits in $n$: \begin{enumerate}[label = (\roman*)] \item $m = q_M$ and $n = \sum_{k = 0}^{M-1} b_k q_k + \sum_{k = M+2t}^{N} b_k q_k$ with $t\geq 0$ and $b_{M+2t}\neq 0$; \item $m = q_{M-1} + a q_{M} $ with $1 \leq a \leq a_{M+1} - 1$ and $n = \sum_{k = 0}^{M-1} b_k q_k + \sum_{k = M+1+2t}^{N} b_k q_k$ with $t\geq 0$ and $b_{M+1+2t}\neq 0$. \end{enumerate} \end{thm}